Local and energy-resolved topological invariants for Floquet systems: Summary and Outlook

 As an outlook we note that using spectral localizer to extract both localizer gap and topological invariants is numerically very efficient.
 This makes it a very natural choice for systems in higher dimensions or for systems with real-space inhomogeneity, including disorder, where a description in reciprocal space is not available.
 One interesting system that may be explored in both two and three dimensions are higher-order topological insulators~(HOTIs)~\cite{benalcazar2017, benalcazarprb2017} and their driven counterparts Floquet HOTIs~(FHOTIs)~\cite{GhoshJPCMReview2024}.
 Especially for the FHOTIs, the traditional topological characterization gets rather complicated, which may open up for a spectral localizer picture~\cite{Huang2020,GhoshDynamical2022}.
 Further, in this work, we only consider driven systems that belong to classes A and AIII in the AZ ten-fold class~\cite{AltlandPRB1997}.
 However, one should be able to generalize the spectral localizer-based invariant for all the other symmetry classes~\cite{LoringAnnPhys2015}.

 Moreover, spectral localizer-based topological invariants might be very suitable for non-Hermitian~(NH) systems~\cite{AshidaNH2020}.
-In fact, the spectral localizer has very recently been employed in an NH system with point gap and dislocation modes using a doubled Hamiltonian~\cite{ChadhaPRB2024}.
-However, the same is yet to be achieved for an NH system with a line gap and without relying upon the doubled Hamiltonian.
-We note particularly that in NH systems, due to the presence of skin effects, the topological characterization becomes more subtle for a system obeying periodic boundary conditions (PBC)~\cite{ghosh2024NHlongrange}.
+In fact, the spectral localizer has very recently been employed for NH systems with point gap and dislocation modes using a doubled Hamiltonian~\cite{ChadhaPRB2024}, line-gapped NH Hamiltonians~\cite{CerjanJMP2023-2}, and also in photonic systems in radiative environments in a NH description~\cite{WongnpjNanoPhoton2024}.
+We note particularly that in NH systems, due to the presence of skin effects, the association of boundary-protected states and topological invariants computed with periodic boundary conditions becomes more subtle~\cite{ghosh2024NHlongrange}.
 One way to resolve this issue is to resort to open boundary conditions (OBC)~\cite{SongNHPRL2019}.
-Hence, NH systems may be a perfect playground for spectral localizers, as then the topological invariants are naturally computed using OBC.
-However, the crucial point that still needs to be addressed is that the spectral localizer matrix is assumed to be Hermitian, and all the topological invariants are so far computed according to that condition.
+Hence, NH systems may be a perfect playground for spectral localizers, as there the topological invariants are naturally computed using OBC.